angel-vladov/mobile-slider/readme.md

 </div>
 ```

-* You can also attach the plugin manually using javascript. `.mobile-slider` will be attached for you by the plugin.
+* You can also attach the plugin manually using javascript. `.mobile-slider` class will be attached for you by the plugin.
 Example:

 ```html